ElieShalhoub/FSND-Project4/README.md

        - Parameters: None
        - Returns: UserForms
        - Description: Returns a list of Users in descending order of score.
+       The score is measured as the total points that a user gained from all the games he played.

 - **get_game_history**
               - Path: 'game/{urlsafe_game_key}/history''